syafiqeil/Evice-Blockchain-Tendermint-19s/README.md

 # Evice Blockchain (Evice-Blockchain-Tendermint-19s)

-A high-performance L1 blockchain built in Rust, featuring a native ZK-Rollup L2, WASM smart contracts, and post-quantum (Dilithium2) signatures.
+A robust Layer 1 blockchain built in Rust, designed for security and extensibility.
+It features a native ZK-Rollup (L2) for high throughput, WASM smart contracts, and next-generation post-quantum (Dilithium2) signatures.

 This project is an advanced, full-featured blockchain node implementing a custom BFT consensus, a complete Layer 2 rollup solution, and next-generation cryptography.